IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 For v2, we use the token expiry minus the current time to calculate the remaining lifetime.
 This is because v2 doesn't have a **Token Generated** field, which is present in later versions.
 All token versions have an **Identity Established** field, but this indicates the time that the original token was generated, before any token refreshes, so it can't be used to calculate whether the token is still valid.

-#### Calculating Token Expiration: All Later Versions
+#### Calculating Token Lifetime: All Later Versions

-For all token versions later than v2, the calculation to make sure that the token hasn't expired is as follows:
+For all token versions later than v2, the calculation to make sure that the token lifetime is valid for bidstream use is as follows:

 `lifetime` = **Token Expiry** &#8211; **Token Generated**